-Legal form Default investment powers Trust The Trusts (Scotland) Act 1921 gives trustees power to make 'any kind of investment of the trust estate'.
+Legal form Default investment powers Company Generally anything done by a company must be to advance its purposes and subject to any restriction in the governing document or in company law.
+If in doubt, you should seek advice.
+Trust The Trusts and Succession (Scotland) Act 2024 gives trustees the power to make 'any kind of investment of trust property'.
 However, there are exceptions to this, if in doubt, you should seek advice.
-Company The Companies Act 2006 gives a company power to invest, subject to the requirement that anything done by a company must be to further its purposes and subject to any restriction in the governing document or in company law.
-If in doubt, you should seek advice.
 SCIO The 2005 Act gives a SCIO power to invest, subject to the requirement that anything done by a SCIO must be calculated to further its purposes or conducive or incidental to doing so.